Calebjaytech/alx-system_engineering-devops/0x00-shell_basics/README.md

 12 - file type

 13 - We are symbols, and inhabit symbols

+14 -  Copy HTML files